jsprdev/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list of persons in address book is empty.

-    Use case ends.

-* 2b.
 The parameter is invalid.
     * 2b1.
 System rejects the deletion and displays an appropriate error message.

+    Use case ends.

 **Use case: Search for a Person by Parameter**

 **Preconditions:**
-- The persons list is not empty.
+- At least one person exists in the address book.

 **MSS:**